Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Flycatcher Perched on Branch

 Because there are so many flycatchers, and because flycatchers vary so greatly from species to species, it is difficult to determine traits which apply to all flycatchers.
-Certainly, individual species have their own unique adaptations, behaviors, appearances, and challenges.
-All flycatchers, though, are energetic and beautiful additions to nature’s landscape.
+Individual species have their own unique adaptations, behaviors, appearances, and challenges.
+But all flycatchers are energetic and beautiful birds with lots of interesting symbolism to explore.

 On this page